-- 1. Mid-term exams (MT): one or two mid-term exams that consist of a number of questions (analysis and / or synthesis) on specific aspects of the syllabus covered by the lectures, exercises classes and lab along the whole course. - LP: Three lab projects (LP1, LP2, LP3) covering the whole subject knowledge including combinational and sequential circuits.
-They are continuously assessed along the practical sessions. - 3.
+- 1. On-site activities for continuous assessment (AP): tests, problems, theoretical-practical tests and training and assessment activities, throughout the four-month period, during the on-site sessions. - 2.
+Mid-term exams (MTE): one or two mid-term exams that consist of a number of questions (analysis and / or synthesis) on specific aspects of the syllabus covered by the lectures, exercises classes and lab along the whole course. - LP: Three lab projects (LP1, LP2, LP3) covering the whole subject knowledge including combinational and sequential circuits.
+They are continuously assessed along the practical sessions. - 4.
 FE: A final exam that consists of a number of questions (analysis and / or synthesis) on specific aspects of the syllabus covered by the lectures and exercises classes along the whole course.